Effect of disorder on density of states and conductivity in higher order van Hove singularities in two dimensional bands: Various approximations

-Thus, in the regime where $|\mu| \gg |\Sigma^{\text{SBA}} (\mu)|$ and $u_0^{\pd} \, g(\mu) \gg 1$ the lifetime, rather than the inverse lifetime has the signature of the DOS, i.e $\tau (\mu) \propto g(\mu)$.
+Thus, in the regime where $|\mu| \gg |\Sigma^{\text{SCBA}} (\mu)|$ and $u_0^{\pd} \, g(\mu) \gg 1$ the lifetime, rather than the inverse lifetime has the signature of the DOS, i.e $\tau (\mu) \propto g(\mu)$.
 Our numerical studies indicate that the first condition is always satisfied even slightly above $\mu = 0$.
-In fact the real and imaginary parts of the SBA self energy approach finite constants in the large $\mu$ limit.
-Furthermore, the finiteness and smallness of $\text{Im} \, \Sigma^{\text{SBA}}$ in the respective regimes of interest is consistent with Eq~\ref{eq:u0_is_small} and Eq~\ref{eq:u0_is_large}.
+In fact the real and imaginary parts of the SCBA self energy approach finite constants in the large $\mu$ limit.
+Furthermore, the finiteness and smallness of $\text{Im} \, \Sigma^{\text{SCBA}}$ in the respective regimes of interest is consistent with Eq~\ref{eq:u0_is_small} and Eq~\ref{eq:u0_is_large}.

-Therefore, depending on the strength of the scattering potential with respect to the density of states, either the resistivity (proportional to $\tau^{-1}$) or conductivity (proportional to $\tau$) can show quantitative signatures of the underlying singularity.
+Therefore, depending on the strength of the scattering potential $u_0^{\pd}$ as compared to the inverse of the density of states $(g(\mu))^{-1}$, either the resistivity (proportional to $\tau^{-1}$) or conductivity (proportional to $\tau$) can show quantitative signatures of the underlying singularity.
 Notice that this result is \emph{independent} of the concentration of the impurities.
-While we may object that the condition $u_0^{\pd} \, g(\mu) \gg 1$ renders FBA inapplicable, we have relied here on the SBA rather than FBA to draw this conclusion.
-We should be cautious in carrying over the validity estimates of FBA, an essentially perturbative approximation, over to the SBA, that is a partly non-perturbative treatment.
+While we may object that the condition $u_0^{\pd} \, g(\mu) \gg 1$ renders FBA inapplicable, we have relied here on the SCBA rather than FBA to draw this conclusion.
+We should be cautious in carrying over the validity estimates of FBA, an essentially perturbative approximation, over to the SCBA, that is a partly non-perturbative treatment.
 The precise relation between conductivity/resistivity and the lifetime is elaborated in the section below.